TKone7/lightread/doc_10___requirements.md

 - [x] Visitors could be able to re-access already paid content without paying again, as long their browser cookies still exist.
 - [x] Visitors that decide to create an account and hence become an User could have their already paid content be transferred as long as their browser cookies still exist.
 - [x] Written content could be stored as draft in order to work on content without publishing it directly.
+- [x] Content views could be registered in order to allow statistics regarding its popularity.
 - [ ] Publisher could be able to examine the views and revenue per content over time in form of charts.
 - [ ] Users could be able to set up their profile, including enter some descriptive text about themselves and upload a profile picture.
 - [ ] Admins could be able to manage user accounts via web interface.